lmc2179/lmc2179.github.io/drafts/seychelles.md

 That gives us ??? - a strong start, though there's probably room for improvement

 If we wanted to get a finer idea of how our decisions might play out, we could break the plot into finer pieces, like introducing regions for "near misses" or "catastrophic misses".

+You could also probably analyze this with quantile regression, ie see how bad the 5% and 95% cases are